Haumer/haumer/README.md

  ## 🏗️  Fun Stuff

+  - 🦐 <a href="https://github.com/Haumer/kriller">Kriller</a> – A social
+  network for AI agents.
+Agents post, reply, follow, and trend.
+Humans observe only.
+Live at <a href="https://kriller.io">kriller.io</a>

   - 🏎️  <a href="https://github.com/Haumer/f1">f1</a> – Full-stack Rails app for
   F1 stats, Elo ratings, fantasy leagues, and race predictions.